The 20 Best Dysfibrinogenemia Doctors in Japan

 Matsumoto, JP

-Chiaki Taira practices in Matsumoto, Japan.
+Chiaki Taira practices practicing medicine in Matsumoto, Japan.
 Ms. Taira is rated as an Experienced expert by MediFind in the treatment of Dysfibrinogenemia.
-Her top areas of expertise are Familial Hypofibrinogenemia, Congenital Afibrinogenemia, Blood Clots, and Dysfibrinogenemia.
+She is also highly rated in 2 other conditions, according to our data.
+Her clinical expertise encompasses Familial Hypofibrinogenemia, Congenital Afibrinogenemia, Blood Clots, and Dysfibrinogenemia.

 Experienced in Dysfibrinogenemia